jacobtani/financedata_extractor_tj/README.md

 ### YFExtractor
-`YFExtractor` is a tool that captures financial data from the Yahoo Finance web service.
+`YFExtractor` is a tool that captures financial data from the Yahoo Finance web service based on a user's subcriptions.
 It has the following capabilities:

-* Captures the live prices of any commodities or stocks at a configurable time interval
+* Captures the live prices of NZX50 commodities or stocks at a configurable time interval
-* Displays the last 5 prices of each stock
+* Displays the last 5 prices of each stock (if available)
-* Creates a text report of current stock data on a hourly basis
+* Creates a text report of stock data that all users are subscribed to on a hourly basis and stores the pdfs in the stockpdfs folder on the server.

 ### Setup